 Most lawyers have probably heard the word “metadata” and, at a minimum, know that it has something to do with their documents.
 But it’s vital that every law office, staff included, is aware of the risks posed by metadata, and what steps can reduce the dangers.

 A popular, if slightly ambiguous definition of metadata is “data about data.”
 In fact, metadata is the hidden information that can be found embedded in electronic files.
 It may include transactional details about the document, such as author, software used, the date it was written, and even edits made along the way.
 It occurs in many different forms and in a vast number of locations.
+Modern document management systems (DMS) can facilitate the management of digital documents and metadata cleaning processes, improving workflow efficiency for law firms.
 In a Word document, for example, metadata can include tracked changes, comments, text smaller than 5 points, white text on any background, and previous authors.
 The most potentially damaging of these can be the tracked changes or comments made in earlier versions.

 Emailing documents adds another layer to the problem.
 In addition to metadata contained within the files you attach, information will also be available about the email message itself.
 Then there is the email manager, such as Outlook, and the metadata created at the other end upon arrival of the email.
 This proliferation of metadata from an individual document being emailed back and forth can begin to have a “Russian Doll” effect.